bigjayray/VehiclesAPI/README.md

 ## Dependencies

-The project requires the use of Maven and Spring Boot, along with Java v11.
+The project uses Maven and Spring Boot, along with Java v11.